 Garmin Edge 25

-Connectivity is still solid, with Bluetooth on board, while you can also hook it up to a heart rate monitor, as so many users are likely to want to.
+Connectivity is still solid, with Bluetooth onboard, and you can also hook it up to a heart rate monitor, as so many users are likely to want to.
 If you don't want to splash for the Edge 520 Plus but still want a Garmin, this could be the answer for you.

 Lezyne Mega C

-Our final tracker does have a really solid screen though - Lezyne's Mega C might have an odd name, but it's got performance in spades where it counts.
-Its real speciality is a 32-hour battery life that should see you through even the most taxing of marathon rides, too.
+We're not convinced about the name of Lezyne's Mega C, but it's got performance in spades where it counts.
+Its real speciality is a 32-hour battery life that should see you through even the most taxing of marathon rides.

-It's got a really solid companion app that makes it easy to integrate with whatever platform you're tracking yourself on and offers navigation using routes from your phone (though it doesn't have any of its own stored.
-It's a good package, all in all.
+It's got a really solid companion app, too, making it easy to integrate with whatever platform you're tracking yourself on.
+Navigation is also available via routes from your phone, though it's important to point out that it doesn't store any of its own.